-- 2.8 Rent collection reached 23.59% by the end of the first quarter.
-This is 0.34% behind the target. - 2.9 Housing benefit continues to reduce each year and is £800k (2%) less when compared with the first quarter of 2016/17.
+2.9 Rent collection reached 47.74% by the end of the second quarter.
+This is 0.78% behind the target.

-- 2.10 Close working with Housing continues to ensure that a joined-up approach is taken where necessary.
-This includes taking payment and encouraging direct debit as a method of payment at sign-up. - 2.11 Continuous monitoring of arrears cases continues with proactive engagement with tenants being a primary function of the rents teams.
-Affordability exercises are also undertaken with tenants if they are identified as falling into arrears and payment plans put in place to help bring their rent back up to date.
+- 2.10 Housing benefit continues to reduce each month and is £1.6m (7%) less when compared with the second quarter of 2016/17. - 2.11 Rent collection is now £200k higher that at the same time last year. - 2.12 Close working with Housing continues to ensure that a joined-up approach is taken where necessary.
+This includes taking payment and encouraging direct debit as a method of payment at sign-up. - 2.13 Take up of direct debit has increased by 7.5% since the beginning of the year - 2.14 Continuous monitoring of arrears cases continues with proactive engagement with tenants the primary function of the rents teams. - 2.15 Affordability exercises are being undertaken with tenants if they are identified as falling into arrears and payment plans are being put in place to help them to bring their rent back up to date.